apache/apisix-dashboard/README.md

   <a href="https://twitter.com/apacheapisix">Twitter</a>
 </p>

-The latest version is 2.1.1 and should be used with APISIX 2.1.
-It is not recommended to use with other APISIX versions.
+The latest version is 2.2 and should be used with Apache APISIX 2.1.
+It is not recommended to use with other Apache APISIX versions.

 ## What's Apache APISIX Dashboard